MischaU8/yumyum/tools/revolve-tool_WlmZ8KqS5FY.md

 Uploaded: 2023-04-16

-yum yum Floyd here with a quick look at the revolve tool in plasticity to use start by selecting the components you'd like to revolve then click the revolve icon in the lower right corner of the UI
+yum yum Floyd here with a quick look at the revolve tool in Plasticity to use start by selecting the components you'd like to revolve then click the revolve icon in the lower right corner of the UI